hstalker/hstalker.github.io/_posts/2022-05-14-re-primer-mindset.md

 ---

 In this post I will be offering a 1000ft high-level overview of the mentality required to perform software reverse engineering.
-I will not be deliberately erring away from covering any specifics in technology or methods.
+I will be deliberately erring away from covering any specifics in technology or methods.

  1. [What is Reverse Engineering](#what-is-re)